'He plays better than some centre-backs!' - Why Ederson and Guardiola are perfect for each other | Goal.com

 Fernandinho and Sergio Aguero, at 35 and 32 respectively, are expected to follow them out of the club during Guardiola's reign and finding successors to those two will be another daunting task.

-Those are not the only changes likely to happen as Guardiola looks to revamp a squad that failed to challenge Liverpool in the Premier League last season and which have started this campaign some way short of their brilliant form in his two title-winning seasons at the Etihad Stadium.
+Those are not the only changes likely to happen.
+Guardiola is looking to revamp a squad that failed to challenge Liverpool in the Premier League last season and which have started this campaign some way short of their brilliant form from his two title-winning seasons at the Etihad Stadium.

 So it will come as something of a relief that, barring an injury or alarming drop in form, goalkeeper is one position that he is unlikely to need to worry about before his latest deal expires.